The-LibraVerse/frontend/README.md

 #### Store Metadata Of Published Books
 Libraverse uses [ERC1155s](#ERC1155_tokens) and IPFS to facilitate the "sale" of a book.
 First, Libravere stores the metadata for the token on IPFS.
 A book can only be sold if it has been published.
 When a book is published, Libraverse creates a metadata following the ERC1155 metadata standard for the on IPFS.
+See [PublishBook](https://github.com/The-LibraVerse/server/blob/ce31698bbf20f87b2f0994037dad1dc288894b6c/src/books/book.js#L156) and [PublishChapter](https://github.com/The-LibraVerse/server/blob/ce31698bbf20f87b2f0994037dad1dc288894b6c/src/books/book.js#L156).
 When an author clicks `Sell Book`, Libraverse creates a token on the ethereum blockchain, with the metadata uri of the book.

 ### ERC1155 Tokens